Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 Gamblin Galkyd painting mediums, Cold Wax, Gamvar Picture Varnish and Ground are all formulated with Gamsol.
 For this reason, we recommend only Gamsol for thinning these materials.

 MANAGING MATERIALS - Best Practices

 According to the recommendation of environmental hygienists, studio air should be changed ten times per hour.
-Natural convection in most buildings will allow for adequate air exchange using Gamblin oil painting materials.
+Normal air circulation in most buildings and homes will allow for adequate air exchange using Gamblin oil painting materials.
 Increased air exchange can be attained by opening the windows and by inserting a fan in one window to blow air out.

 Disposal of Rags

 Safflower or Linseed Oil-soaked rags should be – at a minimum - properly stored in an Oily Rag Safety Can (such as those offered by JustRite) until they can be thrown-out.
 Even better, soak rags in water, and place them in an old jar or similar container and dispose of them outside in your household trashcan or apartment building dumpster.

 Working with Gamsol

 Use only as much thinner as you need for cleaning brushes throughout the painting session and for thinning and formulating painting mediums.
 The best type of containers to store thinner for brush cleaning are either glass or metal jars with a sealed top.